Probate Q&A Series

 a.
 Confirm Probate Has Begun

-The personal representative (sometimes called executor) must file a petition for probate in the clerk’s office of the county where the decedent lived.
-You can check the register of deeds or the clerk’s website to see if a petition is on file.
+The personal representative (sometimes called executor) must file an application for probate and administration in the office of the clerk of superior court of the county where the decedent was domiciled.
+You can check the clerk’s office or website to see if an estate file is on record.

 b.
 Meet the Will-Caveat Deadline